 For example:

-- Inspiring young children: You get to be at the forefront in introducing young children to learning and understanding the value of education in their lives.
+- Inspiring young children: You will be at the forefront of introducing young children to learning and helping them understand the value of education in their lives.

-- Growth opportunity: There’s numerous room and time for you to grow in your career, and you receive professional development assistance if you work in a public school.
+- Growth opportunity: Starting as a kindergarten teacher allows you time and space to grow in your career, and you receive professional development assistance if you work in a public school.

-- Sense of community: You become part of a community of educators and support staff who contribute to achieving the school’s mission.
+- Sense of community: You become part of a community of educators and support staff contributing to achieving the school’s mission and paving the way for students.

 Kindergarten Teacher Salary